guineec/college-tools/scalable/README.md

 ## Potfile Watcher Server
 Sets up a server for use with the pot file watcher service.
 Allows multiple instances to run john/hashcat and write to the same potfile by posting changes to this server which will run on one of your instances.
-Source for this can be found in the centralized-potfile directory.
+Source for this can be found in the centralize-potfile directory.
 It's a simple, not very secure php scipt but it gets the job done.
 To run the one step setup do the following:
 ```
 wget https://raw.githubusercontent.com/guineec/college-tools/master/scalable/pot-watch-server-setup.sh